microsoft/vscode-docs/release-notes/latest.md

 ## Scoped Git Services

-It is now possible to open a sub-directory of a git repository in Code.
-Code's git services will still work as usual, showing all changes within the repository, but the changes outside of the scoped directory will now be slightly faded out.
+It is now possible to open a sub-directory of a Git repository in VS Code.
+VS Code's Git services will still work as usual, showing all changes within the repository, but file changes outside of the scoped directory are shaded with a tool tip indicating they are located outside the current workspace.

 ## Git Status Bar Actions

-There is now a **Synchronize** action in the status bar, next to the branch indicator, when the current checked out branch has an upstream branch configured.
+There is now a **Synchronize** action in the Status Bar, next to the branch indicator, when the current checked out branch has an upstream branch configured.

 ![git status bar sync](images/December/git-status-bar-sync.png)

-If there is no upstream branch configured and the git repository has remotes set up, a new **Publish** action will be shown.
+If there is no upstream branch configured and the Git repository has remotes set up, a new **Publish** action is enabled.
 This will let you publish the current branch to remote.

 ![git status bar publish](images/December/git-status-bar-publish.png)

-## TypeScript
+## TypeScript Update

 The TypeScript language service got updated to version 1.7.5.

-## Language Server
+## Language Server Extensions

 The language server protocol now supports all available language features.
-Please see the documentation [here](https://code.visualstudio.com/docs/extensions/example-language-server) for details on how to implement a language server.
+Please see the [Language Server example](/docs/extensions/example-language-server.md) for details on how to implement a language server.

 ## Debug Console Wraps Text